-- 1. where to find information

-- 2. the LEA safety file containing safety circulars from the LEA

-- 3. LEA health and safety policy.

-- 4.

-- The school Health and Safety policy and where to find it the procedures for reporting accidents, particularly those that constitute an emergency the school's behaviour and discipline policies 5.
+- 1. Where to find information. - 2.
+The LEA Safety File containing safety circulars from the LEA. - 3.
+LEA Health and Safety Policy. - 4.
+School Health and Safety policy and where to find it. - 5.
+The procedures for reporting accidents, particularly those that constitute an emergency. - 6.
+The school's behaviour and discipline policies.

-- 6.